 Bradshaw, now fluent in French, spent last fall in Paris after being selected for a four-month internship through the French American Fund, a nonprofit organization that gives students an opportunity to study the country’s legislative process.

-The organization receives support from the City of Orleans, France, the Consulate General of France in New Orleans and the New Orleans mayor’s office.
+The organization receives support from the Consulate General of France in New Orleans, the New Orleans mayor’s office, the U.S. Embassy in Paris, Effixio, Fondation Louisiane, Tourisme Loiret, Capstan lawyers, and Accor Hotels.

 Bradshaw heard about the internship through UNO’s Division of International Education.